interlockledger/specification/ILTags/README.md

 #### String

 The String represents a text value.
 It uses the TagID 17 and holds a UTF-8 encoded value.

-	Ex.:
+Examples:

-		"value" => 17, 5, 118, 97, 108, 117, 101
+- "value" => `[17, 5, 118, 97, 108, 117, 101]`
-		"ação" => 17, 6, 97, 195, 167, 195, 163, 111
+- "ação" => `[17, 6, 97, 195, 167, 195, 163, 111]`

 #### BigInteger

 The BigInteger represents a big integer value.
 It uses the TagID 18 and holds the big integer value encoded as a two's complement big endian value.
 The payload of this tag must have at least 1 byte.

+These are some examples of two's complement big endian values:

+- 0: `[0x00]`;
+- 127: `[0x7F]`;
+- 255: `[0x00, 0xFF]`;
+- -1: `[0xFF]`;

+Notice that, if the number of bits is divisible by 8, the encoding will start with a 0x00.
+This is required because all values with the most significant bit set to 1 is a negative value.

+The values must be encoded with the smallest number of bytes.

+Both positive and negative numbers must be encoded using the smallest possible number of bytes.

 #### BigDecimal

 The BigDecimal represents a big decimal value.
 It uses the TagID 19 and holds two fields.
 The first field is an 32-bit signed integer that represents the scale of the value followed by the integral part of the value encoded as a two's complement big endian value.
-The actual value is computed as follows:
+The actual value is computed by the equation:

-    v = integralPart * 10^(-scale)
+- `v = integralPart * 10^(-scale)`

+For example, the value -6.02214076E-23 will have the exponent set to 31 and the integral part set to -602214076.
+The payload tag serialization will be `[0x13, 0x08, 0x00, 0x00, 0x00, 0x1F, 0xDC, 0x1A, 0xF1, 0x44]`.

+This can be decomposed in:

+- `[0x13]`: The tag id;
+- `[0x08]`: The payload size;
+- `[0x00, 0x00, 0x00, 0x1F]`: The exponent (31) encoded as a signed 32-bit integer in big endian format;
+- `[0xDC, 0x1A, 0xF1, 0x44]`: The integral part (-602214076) encoded in two's complement;

 The payload of this tag must have at least 5 bytes.
 One for the integral part and 4 for the scale.